Nothing is particularly wrong. I’m just writing a book. Writing is challenging. It makes me anxious.

 Four “Jobs” for Which Anxiety Writes the Paycheck

-1) Competitor: Have you ever been shocked to see people go at each other in meetings when heated debates were the last thing there was really time for?
+Have you ever been shocked to see people go at each other in meetings when heated debates were the last thing there was really time for?
 Or been side-swiped by hostile questions in the middle of group sessions you think are going well?
-What about that ambitious employee who is suddenly telling the others what to do when that’s your job?
+What about that ambitious employee who is suddenly telling the others what to do when that's your job?

 When things are on the cusp of true change, or during phases of enormous organizational growth, it’s common for people to manage their unconscious anxiety by competing with the leader, or each other.
 Rather than getting down to work, they decide it’s time to get down on the battlefield.

-2) Chief of Staff: This one is always fun: When a client, employee or team member decides that his or her real job is to tell you how to do your job.
+This one is always fun: When a client, employee or team member decides that his or her real job is to tell you how to do your job.
 “You really needed to tell us in advance we were going to have to stay late this week!” as if you could have known.
 “You know, I think it would be better if you organize the meetings in this way . . .”

-3) Helpless Babe: When you feel so swamped with putting out fires that you can’t get your work done, or when a client or teammate is asking you way more questions than they normally do — way more questions than you deem necessary — this is when an employee or client manages their anxiety by deciding that it’s your job to take care of them, or at least it’s their job to try to get you to.
+When you feel so swamped with putting out fires that you can’t get your work done, or when a client or teammate is asking you way more questions than they normally do — way more questions than seems necessary — this is when an employee or client manages their anxiety by deciding that it's your job to take care of them, or at least it's their job to try to get you to.
 All of sudden it can appear like competency goes out the window; personal issues become paramount, and there are lots of pressing matters that they really need to talk to you about, right now.

-4) Caregiver: Sometimes, when the heat is on, the players decide that their most important job is to take care of you.
+Sometimes, when the heat is on, the players decide that their most important job is to take care of you.
 They are so kind!!!
 So considerate to suspend their work in the middle of it all to think of your wellbeing!
-“You must be stressed, can I book you an appointment with my massage therapist — he’s great!”
-“You probably need a break, don’t you?”
-“Hey we know things are intense right now, so we brought you a candy bar!”
+"You must be stressed, can I book you an appointment with my massage therapist — he's great!”
+“You probably need a break, don't you?"
+"Hey we know things are intense right now, so we brought you a candy bar!"

 And you’re a diabetic.